 - Be competent in SEO and PPC marketing.

 - Be technical, almost at developer-level to cover technical SEO checks.

-- Have access to SEM tools such as Ahrefs and Google Ads’ Partner Program.
+- Have access to SEM tools, including Ahrefs and Google Ads’ Partner Program, for example.

 - Provide you reports on potential opportunities, current rankings and website metrics.

 - Be honest and tell you if their approach isn’t working.

 Copywriters are the people who can help to write the copy for your website and marketing.
 Copywriters work closely with SEMs to by getting briefings on topics to cover and keywords to use.